prabhuramachandran/automan-scipy2024/slides/01_intro.md

 1. be configurable using command line arguments

-2. generate their output files into a directory specified on the command line
+2. generate output files in directory specified on command line

 3. save post-processed data into a datafile and not just create plots